andriesfilmer/gtd/cheatsheets/git.md

     git ls-files --deleted -- lib/foo | xargs git add

+## Git revert vs. reset

+Use revert if you already pushed, other wise use reset or checkout.

 ## Git undo

 To reset a specific file to the last-committed state (to discard uncommitted changes in a specific file):

     git checkout thefiletoreset.txt

-To reset to last commit state.
-Run multiple times to go back further back in time.
+To reset to a commit state.

-    git reset HEAD~
-    git status
-    git checkout thefiletoreset.txt

 Run `git reflog` to jump back and forwards in time, for example:

     get reset dfd69a56